vmware-tanzu/velero/site/docs/master/restic.md

     - finds the pod volume's subdirectory within the above volume
     - runs `restic backup`
     - updates the status of the custom resource to `Completed` or `Failed`
-1. As each `PodVolumeBackup` finishes, the main Velero process captures its restic snapshot ID and adds it as an annotation to the copy of the pod JSON that's stored in the Velero backup.
-This will be used for restores, as seen in the next section.
+1. As each `PodVolumeBackup` finishes, the main Velero process adds it to the Velero backup in a file named `<backup-name>-podvolumebackups.json.gz`.
+This file gets uploaded to object storage alongside the backup tarball.
+It will be used for restores, as seen in the next section.

 ### Restore

-1. The main Velero restore process checks each pod that it's restoring for annotations specifying a restic backup exists for a volume in the pod (`snapshot.velero.io/<volume-name>`)
+1. The main Velero restore process checks each existing `PodVolumeBackup` custom resource in the cluster to backup from.
-1. When found, Velero first ensures a restic repository exists for the pod's namespace, by:
+1. For each `PodVolumeBackup` found, Velero first ensures a restic repository exists for the pod's namespace, by:
     - checking if a `ResticRepository` custom resource already exists
     - if not, creating a new one, and waiting for the `ResticRepository` controller to init/check it (note that in this case, the actual repository should already exist in object storage, so the Velero controller will simply